Benni0501/InstaProfileDownloader/README.md

 # Insta Profile Downloader
 This is a small application I wrote to download the profile picture and some informations about a Instagram Profile.
+## Disclaimer
+This Application containes only German text.
 ## How to Use
 Just execute the .exe that you find under the /dist directory.
 ## Files